8 Under-the-Radar Destinations to Visit in the UK

 Inner Hebrides, Scotland

-Scotland in 2017 is celebrating a year of History, Heritage, and Archaeology, and no place captures the spirit (quite literally) more than the Hebrides, home to some of the best makers of Scotland's best export, scotch.
+The Hebrides is home to some of the best makers of Scotland's best export—scotch.
 Islay, where nearly a quarter of its residents still speak Scottish Gaelic, has eight active distilleries (including world-famous Lagavulin and Ardbeg) that produce some of the world’s strongest- and smokiest-flavored whiskies due to their barley’s high peating levels.
 Most islands in the Inner Hebrides are characterized by brooding landscapes—basalt crags, pink granite mountaintops, sweeping valleys, glittering bays—and peaceful harbor towns with spectacular seafood restaurants.
 The Three Chimneys Restaurant and Inn, in a crofter’s cottage on the Isle of Skye, is a standout for its Nordic takes on local produce.
 After exploring Skye’s Cuillin hills and folkloric fairy pools, tuck into Scottish flavors like Shetland salmon with beetroot or venison tartare with mushroom.

 After Bath, Harrogate might be the most beautiful spa town in Britain.
 Its Victorian days are long gone, but you can still get a Turkish bath in the Royal Baths and shop for antiques between strolls along its residential lanes, lined with Georgian townhouses and, in the spring, rows of daffodils.
 The pace is slow here—all the better to extend your afternoon visit to Bettys Tea Room, in business since 1919, where pastries (delivered by cake trolley) are served on doilies and your choice is either a Yorkshire Tea brew or Taylors of Harrogate Coffee.
 Beauty notwithstanding, Harrogate is also a gateway to Yorkshire Dales National Park, home to some of the country’s most scenic walks.